pyrretsoftware/termusic/README.md

 After installing, enter ``termusic`` in your terminal.
 It will open up a new window.

-to play songs, first press the ``↓`` key on your keyboard to enter the command bar.
+To play songs, first press the ``↓`` key on your keyboard to enter the command bar.
 Here you can type different commands:

 - ``play <song name>`` - searches up a song and starts playing it.
 - ``queue <song name>`` - adds a song to the queue